By Pamela Doan

 Quinn says the straw bale medium worked well for pussy willows, which are used to the shifting soils of riverbanks, but that trees like oaks or maple wouldn’t appreciate the same treatment.

 Karsten has found that plants that thrive in pH-balanced conditions will succeed.
 Plants such as blueberries that like more acidic soil, or rosemary, which likes more alkaline conditions, don’t grow well.
 And perennial vegetables like asparagus aren’t good candidates since the bale decomposes.

 However, he says, “there are very few things that won’t grow well.
 Even things that I would never try in soil here in Minnesota, like sweet potatoes, produce marvelously.”

 With Karsten’s method, nitrogen is the key to get the bacteria moving.
 His book has a chart that gardeners can use to calculate the exact amount for their bale.

 “The goal is to bring the carbon-nitrogen ratio of the straw down to 20:1,” he says.
 For example, the ratio in wheat straw is 80:1.
 Applications of nitrogen shift the balance; the bale breaks down into nitrogen ions a seedling can absorb.

 “The existence of worms, insects, fungi, mold and bacteria in the bales is a miraculous thing to see,” he says.
 “However, the most important part of the process is the bacteria, which can only be seen with a microscope.”

 While I looked into bales out of curiosity, Karsten says they have the potential to change lives in impoverished nations.
-“With five bales of waste rice straw, a sheet of paper and a starter pack of seeds, within 60 days they are already harvesting crops and feeding themselves,” he says.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+“With five bales of waste rice straw, a sheet of paper and a starter pack of seeds, within 60 days they are already harvesting crops and feeding themselves,” he says.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.